kiliman/remix-hydration-fix/README.md

 [@Xiphe](https://github.com/Xiphe) has wrapped this up in a nice package [remix-island](https://github.com/Xiphe/remix-island).
 Definitely check it out!

+👀 View Sample App

+I have a running sample at https://remix-hydration-fix-production.up.railway.app

 ## 😱 WTH (What The Hydration⁉️)

 One of the main selling points of Remix is that you own the entire HTML document.